How To Move Existing & Store Future Local MongoDB Data From One Drive To Another (Hard) Drive - Windows 10

 How I Achieved It

-doesn't run in the background.
-If it still runs, you can close it withctrl + c
+1. Make sure that mongod doesn't run in the background.
+You can close it with ctrl + c if it still runs.

 mongod --dbpath="D:\data\db"

-Change the path to where you created your new data folder and make sure that you put the path inside the quote.
+Change the path to where you created your new data folder, and make sure you put the path inside the quote.

-- Copy/cut & paste existing data from data folder in drive C: to D:
+5. Copy/cut & paste existing data from the data folder in drive C: to D: